LunarEclipse112/lunareclipse/_book/index.md

 I studied Life sciences at the university of applied sciences Utrecht (HU).
 Within my degree I specialized in bio-molecular research and data analysis and visualization.
 I am very passionate about biology, molecular life sciences and data analysis.
 A work environment where I can combine those interests is a dream job for me.
 With my specialization in bio-molecular research and data analysis knowledge I can be a bridge between lab analysis and data scientist.

-After working for a year or two I am looking forward to start a Master's program in either Bio-molecular research or Data analysis and bioinformatics.
+After working for a year or two I am looking forward to start a Master's program in either Data analysis or Bioinformatics.

 ## Future additions {-}